-While climatic change poses serious risks to Oregonians, the Pacific Northwest is predicted to be less impacted by climate change than many other parts of the country and the world.
+While climate change poses serious risks to Oregonians, the Pacific Northwest is predicted to be less impacted by climate change than many other parts of the country and the world.
 More significant climate change impacts elsewhere will likely increase intra-state and inter-regional migration to Oregon.
 Climate migration has already occurred in several places in the United States.
-A significant number of people have been displaced within the last three years due to hurricanes and wildfire made more intense due to climate change, including nearly 850,000 people in Houston, Texas by Hurricane Harvey (2017); 180,000 people by the Ventura, California wildfire (2018); and another 200,000 people in Southern California by wildfire (2019).
+A significant number of people have been displaced within the last three years due to hurricanes and wildfires made more intense due to climate change, including nearly 850,000 people in Houston, Texas by Hurricane Harvey (2017); 180,000 people by the Ventura, California wildfire (2018); and another 200,000 people in Southern California by wildfire (2019).50

-Climate migrants may bring real benefits-unique skills and cultural diversity and add value to existing communities.
-However, waves of population growth will create new demands on infrastructure (roads, schools, utility services); housing and housing markets; maintenance of our land use laws that protection of farm and forest lands; and public services.
-As climate change can occur incrementally (e.g. sea level rise) it also occurs in surges (e.g. extreme weather events; wildfire), so too may the pulses of arriving migrants.
+Climate migrants may bring real benefits, including unique skills and cultural diversity, and add value to existing communities.
+However, waves of population growth will create new demands on infrastructure (roads, schools, utility services); housing and housing markets; state land use laws that protect farm and forest lands; and public services.
+As climate change can occur incrementally (e.g. sea level rise) or in surges (e.g. extreme weather events; wildfire), there may be variation in pulses of arriving migrants.
 Oregon should begin planning for climate-induced migration now.

-Recommendation:
+RECOMMENDATION:

-14) Direct and fund a state agency to solicit, from the Oregon University System or other qualified suppliers, a proposal to examine the extent to which climate migration may occur; and the demographic, emissions, and geographic consequences to Oregon of substantial population migration occasioned or amplified by the effects of climate change.
+14. Direct and fund a state agency to solicit, from the Oregon University System or other qualified suppliers, a proposal to examine the extent to which climate migration may occur; and the demographic, emissions, and geographic consequences to Oregon of substantial population migration occasioned or amplified by the effects of climate change.